Getting started with off camera flash photography

 4. Recycle time

-It takes time for a flashgun to recycle once fired, so you will need to wait a few seconds between shots.
+It takes time for a flashgun to recycle once fired, so you’ll need to wait a few seconds between shots.

-This will vary from one flashgun to the next, with the more expensive models having a faster recycle time.
+This varies from one flashgun to the next, with the more expensive models having a faster recycle time.

 Off camera flash options